codepath/android_guides/Understanding-App-Resources.md

 Here is a quick checklist about how you can ensure that your application displays properly on different screens:

-* Avoid use hard coded pixel values in your application code
+* Avoid using hard coded pixel values in your application code
 * Use `RelativeLayout` properly and never use `AbsoluteLayout`
 * Use `wrap_content`, `match_parent`, or `dp` units when specifying dimensions
 * Use alternate layouts and drawables to ensure a responsive design when needed